• Skip to primary navigation

 • Butter - If you are dairy-free, use vegan butter.

-Step 3: Pour your wet ingredients into the dry ingredients and mix well.
-You can see the batter consistency in the photo below, or in the video.
+Step 3: Mix well with your wet ingredients into the dry ingredients.
+You can see the batter consistency in the photo below or in the video.

 Step 4: Use a spoon or cookie scoop to take equal portions of cookie dough and roll it into a ball.
 Roll the dough ball in the cinnamon-sugar mix to coat the whole cookie dough ball.
 Place onto a parchment paper-lined cookie sheet.

-Step 5: Use the bottom of a drinking glass to smoosh the balls flat.
+Step 5: Use the bottom of a drinking glass to smush the balls flat.
 My dough was about ½ inch thick after smooshing.

 Step 6: Bake the cookies at 350º F for 8 minutes until done.
 Remove and place on a cooling rack to cool.